 Sephiroth (Final Fantasy VII & Crisis Core: FFVII)

 In a long-running series that features more than a couple of gaming’s greatest villains, Sephiroth stands above all the others.
-The One-Winged Angel was originally a hero, but he fell into madness after learning the truth behind his birth and ends up perpetrating some of the most memorable acts of virtual villainy that I’ve ever experienced (for example, the most iconic murder in gaming).
+The One-Winged Angel was originally a hero, but he fell into total insanity after learning the truth behind his birth, and eventually ends up perpetrating some of the most memorable acts of virtual villainy that I’ve ever experienced (for example, the most iconic murder in gaming).
 His backstory, build-up, theme music, and boss battle are all top notch, making Sephiroth a phenomenal antagonist who has stood the test of time.

 Joel & Ellie (The Last of Us)